syncfusion/blazor-docs/src/gantt/gantt-chart/time-line.md

 ### Combining Timeline Cells

-In Gantt Chart, timeline cells in top tier and bottom tier can be combined with number of timeline units, this can be acheived by using `TopTier.Count` and `BottomTier.Count` properties.
+In Gantt Chart, timeline cells in top tier and bottom tier can be combined with number of timeline units, this can be acheived by using `GanttTopTierSettings.Count` and `GanttBottomTierSettings.Count` properties.
 Please refer the below sample.

 ```csharp
 @using Syncfusion.Blazor.Gantt